paolo-rendano/cassandra-login-module/README.md

 # cassandra-login-module
-A JAAS login module to implement authentication with Apache Cassandra
-##Perfectly fit with Apache ActiveMQ
+A JAAS login module to implement authentication with Apache Cassandra *Perfectly fit with Apache Active*

 #Features